 Doctors consider the rate of growth as an important factor when looking at a pediatric growth chart:

-- The child should follow the same percentile line on the chart as they grow.
+- On average, the child should follow a similar percentile line on the chart as they grow.

 - If the results cross two or more percentile lines (they raise/decrease by at least two ranges), e.g., from the 75th-85th percentile to the 15th-25th percentile, you should consult a doctor.

 Our data is derived from WHO (World Health Organization), and the standards were developed using data collected in the WHO Multicentre Growth Reference Study.
 We based on the expanded tables for girls and boys from birth to 19 years.
 The calculations are estimated for the month of age, and not detailed to weeks.